 First, you’ll want to encourage your learners to focus explicitly on what a text says.
 Naturally, young readers will consider their own background knowledge about a topic when doing this, but by focusing on the rich nuances of the text, they will develop close reading habits that will ultimately help them comprehend the text and develop knowledge independently.

-Make Logical Inferences from Interactions with Text
+Making Logical Inferences from Interacting with a Text

 - Location or Place: Where are we?

 - Instrument: What tool or device was used to accomplish what is happening?

 - Category: What other events is this an example of?